Regrowing Inner Ear Hair Cells Research

 In this country, this issue remains controversial, even though President Obama lifted the longstanding ban on federal funding for embryonic stem cell research.

-How can these cells be used to cure deafness and hearing loss?
+How can these cells be used to repair deafness and hearing loss?
 British scientists discovered a way to turn stem cells into ones that act like hair cells, which could be surgically inserted into the ear to restore hearing.

 That is just one of several studies carried out in various countries that found that stem cells are instrumental in curing deafness.